Post–World War II anti-fascism: Netherlands

 The AFVN is a member of the Féd.
 Int. des Résistants FIR.

-Some of the AFA-groups are more active then others.
+Some of the AFA-groups are more active than others.
 The AFA-Fryslân (Frisia) is regionally one of the most active, especially combating the Dutch extreme right and their parties, such as the PVV and Forum voor Democratie.
 AFA-Fryslân regularly cooperates with the AFVN.

 Another relatively successful venture is the yearly anti-discrimination march in Amsterdam on 21 March, organised by a coalition of 15 progressive groups.
 The coalition is named '21 Maart Tegen Racisme' ('21 March Against Racism').

 Some of the Dutch anti-fascists, mostly of so-called 'autonomous' groups, but not Kafka or the AFVN, regard physical violence as a legitimate means of action.
 An example of this was the violent disruption of the reconciliation meeting between Hans Janmaat and the Center Party on March 29, 1986, in a hotel in Kedichem.
 The meeting was disrupted by radical, anti-fascist activists who set the hotel on fire.
-Janmaat's life partner Wil Schuurman became permanently disabled because she after jumping out of a window on the first floor, one of her legs had to be amputated.
+Janmaat's life partner Wil Schuurman became permanently disabled because after jumping out of a window on the first floor, one of her legs had to be amputated.